Huntington-Mobile-Dev-Flutter/Huntington-Mobile-Dev-Flutter.github.io/src/README.md

 ### Serve

-To serve the site in dev mode, run `gulp serve`, passing a path to a directory with the codelabs content as an argument.
+To serve the site in dev mode, run `gulp serve`, optionally passing a path to a directory with the codelabs content as an argument.
 This will compile all the views and codelabs into the `build/` directory and start a web server to serve that content.

 ```console
 $ gulp serve